wideontwitch/rubinius/README.md

-Add https://youtu.be/ie3vLUDNYZo and other YT videos in Docs (#8551)
+Add https://youtu.be/96NkhsV-W1U to docs and heatmaps fix (#7944)